The Relative Media Glossary

 F

-• Character-driven brand expression.
-This is where mascots, custom typefaces, or internal lore systems emerge, only after a brand has a strong structure
+This is where mascots, custom typefaces, or internal lore systems emerge, only after a brand has a strong structure.

 I

-• Acronym for “Intelligence Generates Organized Reality.”
-Igor represents a principle behind our whole system: that information wants to organize itself.
-When structure suddenly appears where there was once chaos, that’s IGOR at work.
+Acronym for “Intelligence Generates Organized Reality.”
+IGOR represents a principle behind our whole system: that information is usually just waiting to be organized into something cohesive.
+When structure appears where there was once chaos, that’s IGOR at work.

 L